mloberg/mloberg.github.com/src/_posts/2020-03-01-document-your-apis-with-openapi.md

 After you've come to an agreement on the documentation, you have an artifact that all parties can start building to.
-The backend team can start building out the database models at the same time frontend or mobile developers build integration.
+The backend team can start building out the database models at the same time frontend or mobile developers build out their integration.
 You can even use that documentation to generate [mock data](https://openapi.tools/#mock) to work with.

 Another benefit is that your API doesn't become tightly coupled to your database.